nckstwrt/NickDisk/README.md

 ````
 NickDisk CreateHD hd.img 5G /DONOTFORMAT
 ````
 Will create a blank file (all zeroes internally that's 5Gb big).
-If /DONOTFORMAT is not included it will be forwarded to FAT16 or FAT32 depending on the size.
+If /DONOTFORMAT is not included it will be formatted to FAT16 or FAT32 depending on the size.
 #### Example 3:
 ````
 NickDisk CreateISO newISO.iso c:\somedirectory /BOOTIMAGE:Floppy.img